sterlzbd/roda/README.md

 ### External Plugins

-The following libraries include sinuba plugins:
+The following libraries include Sinuba plugins:

 * forme: Adds support for easy HTML form creation in erb templates.
+* autoforme: Adds support for easily creating a simple administrative front end for Sequel models.

 ### How to create plugins